 For each inspection, record situational and environmental information (temperature, humidity, etc), including date, weather conditions and so on.

-At each inspection make an estimate of brood counts, in its various phases.
-These can be estimated rather quickly once the beekeeper has a reasonable sense of "cells per inch", across the frame.
+At each inspection estimate brood counts, in its various phases.
+This can be done rather quickly once the beekeeper has a reasonable sense of “cells per inch”, across the frame.

 Track the number of eggs, uncapped larvae and capped brood.
 This can uncover small changes in the pace with which the queen is laying.
 For example, if she is laying at a reasonably constant pace, the ration of uncapped larvae to eggs should be roughly 2:1 (since eggs take three days to hatch into larvae and larvae are uncapped for six days).
 If the ratio of larvae to eggs decreases then, that might suggest she has increased her egg-laying pace.

 It is also good to track the number of queen cells seen during an inspection, as well as drone cells.
 Bees are genetically inclined to produce 25-30% of brood as drones in the wild, although this is higher than most beekeepers would want.
 But if a queen is lost, worker bees may lay eggs.
 Without their ability to fertilize eggs, the results are drones.
 Lots of drones!
 Tracking drone cells can help alert a beekeeper to queenlessness.

 Recording and interpreting these numbers and the corresponding ratios is a vital tool in the beekeeper’s flow of useful, actionable information.

 As well as the raw counts, the consistency of the brood pattern can be educational.
 A strong queen will create a brood pattern with few gaps, although all queens leave at least some.
 But a spotty brood pattern can be a sign of a weak queen.